madsjoyce/Exploratory-Data-Analysis---Customer-Loans-in-Finance/README.md

 - **DataFrameInfo.ipynb** - This notebook contains code that uses the DataFrameInfo class to find out various information regarding the dataframe.
 - **Plotter.py** - This python file contains the class Plotter, which has useful code to help plot and visualise information about the dataframe.
 - **DataFrameTransform.py** - This contains the class DataFrameTransform which contains the code to drop columns and impute column with missing values.
 It can also remove both highly correlated columns and outliers.
-- **Milestone_3.ipynb** - Contains the code that performs EDA on the dataframe using both the Plotter and the DataFrameTransform classes.
+- **Performing_EDA.ipynb** - Contains the code that performs EDA on the dataframe using both the Plotter and the DataFrameTransform classes.
-- **Milestone_4.ipynb** - Contains the code using all other classes to analyse and visualise both historical and future aspects of the transformed_df.
+- **AnalysisAndVisualisation.ipynb.ipynb** - Contains the code using all other classes to analyse and visualise both historical and future aspects of the transformed_df.

 ### 5. License Information
 Please click on the link below for license information: